 Around the world, people and small businesses are working and selling in new ways, using digital platforms.
-News reports, heated policy debates, and especially our daily interactions with drivers, delivery people, freelancers, innkeepers, and virtual e-commerce storefronts all underscore a growing awareness that there is something essential and different about finding one’s way and earning a living in the platform economy.
+News reports, heated policy debates, and our daily interactions with drivers, delivery people, freelancers, innkeepers, and virtual e-commerce storefronts all underscore a growing awareness that there is something essential and different about finding one’s way and earning a living in the platform economy.

 From this definition, and drawing on a detailed literature review of 75 studies of platform livelihoods in the global South, this framework addresses three broad questions for the digital development community: